renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X4_2763018``: This applies errata 2763018 workaround to Cortex-X4
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.

+- ``ERRATA_X3_2742421``: This applies errata 2742421 workaround to
+  Cortex-X3 CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r1p1.
+It is fixed in r1p2.

 For Cortex-A510, the following errata build flags are defined :

 -  ``ERRATA_A510_1922240``: This applies errata 1922240 workaround to